QuinnAlleman/coding_challenges/README.md

 # coding_challenges

-Included is an assormtent of various coding challenges from previous competitions or other resources.
+Included is an assortment of various coding challenges from previous competitions or other resources.

 ## Rotating Gears Problem with Solution (find_gears.py)
 **Problem Statement:**